Omega Railmaster: A Collector’s Guide

 There are incarnations of the series that have automatic winding and would have the reference numbers 165.001 and 165.002.
 The prototype for the Railmasters would have the reference number 2777.

 There is a broad range of versions for the Omega Railmaster that a collector may choose to purchase.
 You may choose to go for the pieces that were included in its serial production, which are relatively easy to acquire.
-You can also go for the versions with limited production, but bear in mind that these are seldom found and would have a heftier price tag.
+You can also go for the versions with a limited production but bear in mind that these are seldom found and would have a heftier price tag.
 Here are some recommendations to help you get started with your search.

 A good version to start with would be the early models produced for the series.
 Tell-tale signs of an early version are those with the reference number 2914-1 with broad arrow hands and Cal.
 284 movement.
-Another piece to look out for are those with the elusive Edwardian script.
+Another piece to look out for is those with the elusive Edwardian script.

 Online auctions are a good place to start when looking for these pieces.
 There are also some pieces that are sometimes sold on Ebay, but ensure to be careful about authenticity and scrutinize the pictures posted.
 Prices for these versions of the series would usually be around $ 8,000

-Some of the common Railmasters that can be found online are those that were produced during the latter part of series’ run.
+Some of the common Railmasters that can be found online are those that were produced during the latter part of the series’ run.
 Those with Cal 286 movements from the 1960s are fairly easy to find and most are in good condition.
 Prices for these versions of the series sold in the past years are around the $5,000.

 The more elusive pieces are the military versions of the series.
 There are two military versions produced for the series.
 The first one is a cross between the Railmaster and Seamaster.
 It was produced for the Pakistani Air Force (PAF).
 The PAF did not seem to take a liking towards the Railmaster dials and requested for Seamaster dials and case backs to be put on the timepieces instead.
 These pieces, however, still have the case and movement of a Railmaster.
 The case back would feature the markings “P.A.F.” and were delivered to the Pakistani Air Force in the early 1960s.